 The school has a health and safety policy, which is monitored by the Headteacher and School Governors.
 A copy of this policy is available on the school website.

-Our Caretaker, Miss Pat Geary carries out regular inspections of the school site and any health and safety concerns are raised with her by school staff.
+Our Caretaker, Mr Lund carries out regular inspections of the school site and any health and safety concerns are raised with him by school staff.

 At regular intervals during the school year, fire drills take place which allow us to practise efficient evacuation from the buildings.
 The school conducts an annual Fire Risk Assessment.
 The school also has clear procedures for how to deal with a variety of emergency situations.